snake404/cf-buildpack-erlang/README.md

 ### Create an Erlang Release

-Please ensure that your OTP app contains a release definition in the `rebar.config` file:
+Please ensure that the `rebar.config` file of your OTP app contains a release definition.
+Something like:

     {relx, [
         {release,